zaoyang/30-days-of-web-development/day-10/day-10.cq.md

   </head>
 ```

-The benefit of an Internal stylesheet is that it allows you to add a bunch of style to the various HTML element in the document you're working on.
-However, this again is not the preferred method as it takes up space and doesn't make sense for larger projects with multiple pages of HTML.
+The benefit of an Internal stylesheet is that it allows you to add a bunch of style to the various HTML elements in the document you're working on.
+However, th  is again is not the preferred method as it takes up space and doesn't make sense for larger projects with multiple pages of HTML.

 ### 3. External stylesheet